facelessuser/Rummage/docs/user-guide/gui-usage.md

 When specifying a property, the value matching is case insensitive and characters like `[ -_]` will be ignored.
 So the following are all equivalent: `\p{Uppercase_Letter}`, `\p{Uppercase-letter}`, `\p{UPPERCASELETTER}`, `\p{upper case letter}`.

-When evaluating a property, they are evaluated in this order:
+When evaluating a property in the form `\p{value}`, they are evaluated in this order:

 1. General Category
 2. Script
 3. Blocks
 4. Binary
-5. Bidi Class
 6. Posix Style properties

+When installed, the Unicode version that comes with the Python it is installed under will be used to generate all the Unicode tables.
+For instance, Python 2.7 is currently using Unicode 5.2.0.
+And Python 3.5 is using 8.0.0.

 !!! caution "Narrow Python Builds"
     If you are using a narrow python build, your max Unicode value will be `\uffff`.
 Unicode blocks above that limit will not be available.
 Also Unicode values above the limit will not be available in character classes either.